Xotic750/safe-to-string-x/README.md

 </a>

 ES6 safeToString module.
 Converts a `Symbol` literal or object to `Symbol()` instead of throwing a `TypeError`.
-It's primary use is for logging/debugging.
+Its primary use is for logging/debugging.

 **Version**: 1.1.1
 **Author:** Xotic750 <Xotic750@gmail.com>